Norrköping Airport

 Norrköping Airport (IATA: NRK, ICAO: ESSP) is an airport situated around 3 km from the city center of Norrköping, Sweden.
 In 2019, it saw 103,298 passengers.

 History

 The airport was founded in 1934.
 It had the highest number of passengers in the 1980s, and has declined since.
 The connection to Stockholm was closed down in 2001 because of improvements in highway connections to Stockholm, and train connection to Arlanda (so passengers planning to fly from Arlanda could use the train instead of an expensive air connection).
+As of mid-February 2019, flybmi was the only airline offering regularly scheduled flight services to and from the airport; this service ended on 16 February 2019, when flybmi ceased all of its operations after it filed for administration.

 Airlines and destinations

-As of mid-February 2019, flybmi was the only airline offering regularly scheduled flight services to and from the airport; this service ended on February 16, 2019, when flybmi ceased all of its operations after it filed for administration.
-Norrköping Airport now only offers seasonal and seasonal charter flights.
-There are also cargo flights.
+The following airlines operate regular scheduled and charter flights at Norrköping Airport: